Conditionals and Loops

 endif

 Optionally, if conditionals can contain an arbitrary number of elseif branches as well as a single else branch.
-The assembler checks the if and all elseif branches in succession until a single condition evaluates to > 0 - if none does, the code inside the else branch is compiled.
+The assembler checks the if and all elseif branches in succession until a single condition evaluates to a truthy value - if none does, the code inside the else branch is compiled.

 !mode = 0 ; Supported modes: 0, 1, 2, 3